 How to Register

 Voter registration is available to any Virginia resident who will be eighteen years of age or older by the next General election.
-Registration can be accomplished at the office of the General Registrar, in person, or by any of the following methods: calling for an application which can be sent and returned by mail; at DMV when obtaining or renewing a driver's license; or at any state or federal agency; or by visiting the Virginia Department of Elections.
+Registration can be accomplished at the office of the General Registrar, in person, or by any of the following methods: calling for an application which can be sent and returned by mail; at DMV when obtaining or renewing a driver's license; at any state or federal agency; or by visiting the Virginia Department of Elections.

 Moving Within The County

 If moving within the County or to another county or city within the Commonwealth, the same procedure may be followed.
 The final day of registration is 21 days prior to any election.